neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             "scharpf_angle" :[[],], //2-d array
         }

-* def store_data(incident_energy_e:float, detector_tank_angle_s:float,polarization_direction_angle_p:float,plot_type:str) --> None : The function receives data parameters and updates the sample object's field values.
+* def store_data(incident_energy_e:float, detector_tank_angle_s:float,polarization_direction_angle_p:float,plot_type:str) --> None : The function receives data parameters and updates the Experiment object's field values.
 * def get_emin(delta_e:float, incident_energy_e:float) --> float : The function returns the e_min value, based on delta_e and incident_energy_e.
 If delta_e < -incident_energy_e, then e_min =1.2* delta_e, else e_min = delta_e.

-The get_emin is only used internally in the Sample Model.
+The get_emin is only used internally in the Experiment Model.

 **-- CrosshairParameters**

-* def calculate_crosshair(current_sample_type:str, delta_e:float, mod_q:float, sc_parameters:dict) --> dict : The function returns the crosshair values.
+* def calculate_crosshair(current_Experiment_type:str, delta_e:float, mod_q:float, sc_parameters:dict) --> dict : The function returns the crosshair values.
 For the SingleCrystal mode it calculates the eline and qline from the sc_parameters.
 For Powder, it returns delta_e and qmod as eline and qline respectively.
 The single crystal parameters dictionary have the following format

      .. code-block:: bash